onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 > "Man has always been prepared not only to kill but also to die for good, bad or completely futile causes.
 And what can be a more valid proof of the reality of the self-transcending urge than this readiness to die for an ideal?" - [Arthur Koestler](https://www.goodreads.com/quotes/9660371-let-me-repeat-the-crimes-of-violence-committed-for-selfish#:~:text=Man%20has%20always%20been%20prepared%20not%20only%20to%20kill%20but%20also%20to%20die%20for%20good%2C%20bad%20or%20completely%20futile%20causes.%20And%20what%20can%20be%20a%20more%20valid%20proof%20of%20the%20reality%20of%20the%20self%2Dtranscending%20urge%20than%20this%20readiness%20to%20die%20for%20an%20ideal%3F)

+> "We are going to die, and that makes us the lucky ones.
+Most people are never going to die because they are never going to be born.
+The potential people who could have been here in my place but who will in fact never see the light of day outnumber the sand grains of Arabia.
+Certainly those unborn ghosts include greater poets than Keats, scientists greater than Newton.
+We know this because the set of possible people allowed by our DNA so massively exceeds the set of actual people.
+In the teeth of these stupefying odds it is you and I, in our ordinariness, that are here.
+We privileged few, who won the lottery of birth against all odds, how dare we whine at our inevitable return to that prior state from which the vast majority have never stirred?" - [Richard Dawkins](https://www.goodreads.com/quotes/83303-we-are-going-to-die-and-that-makes-us-the)

+> "After sleeping through a hundred million centuries we have finally opened our eyes on a sumptuous planet, sparkling with color, bountiful with life.
+Within decades we must close our eyes again.
+Isn’t it a noble, an enlightened way of spending our brief time in the sun, to work at understanding the universe and how we have come to wake up in it?
+This is how I answer when I am asked—as I am surprisingly often—why I bother to get up in the mornings." - [Richard Dawkins](https://www.goodreads.com/quotes/91783-after-sleeping-through-a-hundred-million-centuries-we-have-finally)

+> "Physics is like sex: sure, it may give some practical results, but that's not why we do it." - [Richard Feynman](https://www.goodreads.com/quotes/117534-physics-is-like-sex-sure-it-may-give-some-practical)

+██████████████████████████████████████████████████████████████████
+# SECTION: Time preference expansion
+██████████████████████████████████████████████████████████████████

+> "With the invention of the clock, Eternity ceased to serve as the measure and focus of human events." - [Neil Postman](https://www.goodreads.com/quotes/594270-with-the-invention-of-the-clock-eternity-ceased-to-serve)

+> "Society grows great when old men plant trees whose shade they know they shall never sit in." - [Greek Proverb](https://www.goodreads.com/quotes/666987-society-grows-great-when-old-men-plant-trees-whose-shade)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Conscious Evolution
 ██████████████████████████████████████████████████████████████████